mdekstrand/cs533-web/assignments/A1/index.md

 notebook.
 This assignment is graded using the [general rubric](asn-rubric), and the difference between *Basically Correct* (95%) and *Exemplary* (100%) is primarily in the quality and clarity of your presentation.

+## Time Estimate

+I've tried to estimate about how long I expect each of the components of the assignment to take.
+These numbers are aimed to target about the 80th %ile of how long it would take the students in this class, but I admit it's just my best guess.
+My hope is that it helps you calibrate your work and expectations.
+If you have feedback on how accurate these estimates are, I encourage you to include that in your reflection in your notebook.

+1. Load data and structural description: 1 hour
+2. Distribution of completion rate: 30 minutes
+3. Distribution and discretization of admission rate: 1 hour
+4. Completion rate breakdown: 2 hours
+5. Datasheets answers: 1–2 hours
+6. Cleaning up presentation & writing reflection: 1 hour